rayct/rayct/README.md

 <br>

-"The deepest sin against the human mind is to believe things without evidence.
+"The trouble with the world is that the stupid are cocksure and the intelligent are full of doubt."

--- Aldous Huxley"
+ - Bertrand Russell

 </br>